gilleslandais/ivoa-dcp-data-origin/reports/interop_report_oct_2022.md

 - what can be cited ?

-- AAS: how to encourage user to give more reproducibility ?
-For dataset provided by multiple Data-Center, the origin and the Data Center have to be cited because each Data-Center use his own architecture and can enrich the data.

 ## Linking resources
 the registry as well as the DOI enables to make link between resources (relatedIdentifier can be enrich with a controlled semantic to specify the nature of the relation).
 This capability is not very used today and when it exists, its coverage is limitted and difficult to exploit.